espora-net/vita/README.md

-## Welcome to LinkedIn to Europass Exporter
+## Welcome to Vita

-This app will allow you to export your LinkedIn Profile Information into a Europass compatible format.
+This app will allow you to learn about best practices about your career and how to present your experience.
+A key feature is the capability to export your LinkedIn Profile Information into a Europass compatible format.

 ### Personal Data